zjpeterson440/personal_projects/NFL Project/README.md

 * `win_percent` - Win percentage of games played in the temperature ranges
 * `game_count` - Number of games played in the temperature ranges
 * `temps` - Temperature range
+* `home_away` - Converted the H/A variable to a numerical value
+* `college class` - Categorizes each QB into the weather they had while playing for their college. `Cold `, `Neutral`,`Warm`, and `Indoor`.
+Temperatures are based off the school they played their final year at (ex.
+Russell Wilson NC State -> Wisconson)

 Used weather .CSV to determine average stadium temperatures for all games since 2000.